PastaSource/proxmox-homelab/infrastructure/initial_setup.md

  - Wired network connection
  - And, if you're anything like me, **a big cup of coffee**

-*Screenshots for the installation process were taking from a VM, all other screenshots on my guide are taken from my actual homelab.*
+*Screenshots for the installation process were taken from a VM, all other screenshots on my guide are taken from my actual homelab.*

 ## Install Proxmox